 What is a computer virus?
 The simple way of thinking about a virus is that it is a malicious software program that enters your device without your knowledge.
 It then spreads throughout your computer and performs an attack on the network.

-No matter which device you use, computer viruses are not a thing of the past.
-Keep reading to learn more about what a computer virus is and why you should still be concerned about online security in the modern tech age.
+It's clear computer viruses and other malware are not a thing of the past.
+Keep reading to learn more about what a computer virus is, why you should still be concerned about online security, and what antivirus programs are best for protecting your devices.

 Viruses vs. malware: What's the difference?